open-forest-observatory/ofo-argo/README.md

-# Open Forest Observatory Argo Workflow
+# Open Forest Observatory Argo Workflows

 This repository contains [Argo Workflows](https://argoproj.github.io/workflows) used by the **Open Forest Observatory (OFO)** to process drone imagery at scale on [Jetstream2 Cloud](https://jetstream-cloud.org/).